-[Investigation] 'Smurfing': How Russians laundered €4m in Belgium
+[Investigation] Smurfing: How Russians laundered €4m in Belgium

 Notaries and banks are supposed to report suspicious activity to the CTIF-CFI.

-But Celis, Celis & Liesse, the White Angel notary, indicated the Russians had concealed their tracks.
+But Celis, Celis & Liesse, the White Angel notary, indicated that the Russians had concealed their tracks.

 "We have no deeds at the office with Arrell Trading as a party", it said, referring to the UK-based firm that paid for the duplex.

 The banks declined to comment on individual cases.